 In the last blog post, I mentioned that I had started work on rewriting a short flash piece of fiction that I recently wrote for a contest.
-The rules of the contest were that it had to be no more than 1000 words (including title and notes), it had to be set in a city in the year 2099, and it had to deal with people and nature.
+The rules of the contest were simple: no more than 1000 words (including title and notes) and it had to be set in a city in the year 2099.
+It also had to deal with people and nature.

 So, I wrote my story.
-And then I cut it and cut it and cut it some more until it fit within the guidelines and I felt I could submit.
-I knew the story still needed more, but there wasn’t any room for more, and by then I had run out of time, so I had to leave it the way it was and send it in.
+And then I cut it and cut it and cut it some more until it fit within the guidelines.
+I knew the story still needed more, but there was no more time or space.
+I had to send it the way it was.

-Now, however, I was allowed to do whatever I wanted with the story.
+Now, however, I can do whatever I want with the story.
 So I set out to try fleshing out the character arc a bit more and adding some more world building elements.
 Fun, right?

 What ended up happening, instead, was an entirely new world was born than I could have imagined.
 It’s becoming so vast and involved, what I plan to do is, instead of just one story or novel, I’m going to write a bunch of different short stories set within the world.
 The first one will be “The Last Grove”, which is the title I’ve picked for the rewrite.

 Be on the lookout for “Regrowth” over the next few days, as I would like to share the original story that has now become my inspiration for this new world I have created.
 Once I’ve done a bit more brainstorming I will also share with all of you some of the details of this new world.